pytorch/torchchat/docs/Android.md

-Check out the [tutorial on how to build an Android app running your PyTorch models with ExecuTorch](https://pytorch.org/executorch/main/llm/llama-demo-android.html), and give your torchat models a spin.
+Check out the [tutorial on how to build an Android app running your PyTorch models with ExecuTorch](https://pytorch.org/executorch/main/llm/llama-demo-android.html), and give your torchchat models a spin.

 ![Screenshot](https://pytorch.org/executorch/main/_static/img/android_llama_app.png "Android app running Llama model")